praisetompane/computation_and_information/README.md

+# Portable notes
 ## What is computation?

-### This repository and linked repositories is an attempt at unpacking what computation is, and humanity's current implementation of computation.
+### An attempt at unpacking what computation is, and humanity's current implementation of computation.

 ### Rough view of computation and applications
 * theory of computation